 A book by American children’s author Eleanor Estes written in 1960.
-In a blends of the worlds of reality and imagination, 7 year old Amy and her best friend, Clarissa, conjure up the stock characters of Old Witch, Little Witch Girl and Weeny Witch.
+In a blend of the worlds of reality and imagination, 7-year-old Amy and her best friend, Clarissa, conjure up the stock characters of Old Witch, Little Witch Girl, and Weeny Witch.

 Witches in Stitches